 How old is most of the code in your project?

 I have a love-hate relationship with old code.
 By "old", I mean code that nobody has touched for a long time.
-Sometimes it falls into the best category: battle-tested, predictable, and quietly doing its job.
+Sometimes, old code falls into the best category: battle-tested and doing its job.
 That kind of code deserves respect.
 Other times, it's the kind everyone avoids, because no one fully understands it anymore.

 To identify hotspots you need to combine code age with change frequency.
 This combination highlights parts of the system that are both complex and under constant modification.
 Those areas deserve extra attention.
 Proper tools are refactoring, better tests, or clearer boundaries.